 There's a long list of causes we support as a company that could potentially use your help, too.
 Here are three well-known and loved charities in Columbia to consider in your give-back journey.

-Great Circle is a nonprofit agency that provides a unique spectrum of behavioral health services to inspire hope and healing to children and families facing challenging situations.
+KVC Missouri, formerly Great Circle, is a nonprofit agency that provides a unique spectrum of behavioral health services to inspire hope and healing to children and families facing challenging situations.
 Their services by need include:

 - Behavioral Issues

 - Support for Parents & Children Navigating the Foster Care System